BansheeMusic/AI-Tickets/README.md

 1) Unique bar code
 2) API Key or Pass Key embeded
-3) Tickets are NFTs to be used for access to exclusive content.
+3) Tickets are NFTs to be used for access to exclusive content or performance